-As part of conducting the GHG inventory, Integral developed estimates of electricity, natural gas, and fuel oil consumption for each building category.
-This then could be divided by floor area to calculate the EUI, or the total amount of energy a building uses per year divided by total building area (e.g. kBtu/ft2/yr.).
-To allocate a specific energy consumption to the various building categories, a set of preliminary energy use intensities were developed based on EIA's nationwide building energy surveys--the Commercial Building Energy Consumption Survey (CBECS) for 2012 and the Residential Energy Consumption Survey (RECS) from 2015.^{4,5}
+As part of conducting the GHG inventory, Integral developed estimates for electricity, natural gas, and fuel oil consumption for each building category.
+These values could then be divided by floor area to calculate the EUI, or the total amount of energy a building uses per year divided by total building area (e.g. kBTU/ft2/yr.).
+To allocate a specific energy consumption to the various building categories, a set of preliminary energy use intensities were developed based on EIA's nationwide building energy surveys-the Commercial Building Energy Consumption Survey (CBECS) for 2012 and the Residential Energy Consumption Survey (RECS) from 2015.